chriswebb09/chriswebb09.github.io/_posts/2017-05-11-executing-on-background-thread-updating-main.md

 #### The main thread.

 The main thread executes synchronously.
 Why is this important?
 Synchronous means that they run one after the other.
 For development purposes what that means is that if something is running synchronously, it waits for each operation to finish before moving on to the next one.

-#### UIApplication
+#### UIApplication and Main

 One other thing I should mention, UIApplication executes on the main thread.
 So, if something on your main thread takes a long time to complete, it will hold up your entire application.
 That means, for the most part, you should only use the main thread for processes that you know will finish in a short period, like for instance UI updates.
 Running a long and complicated operation on the main thread will destroy your Application's responsiveness.
+Another issue that can come up with sychronous queues but is particularly problematic on the main thread is deadlock.
+This is when two processes are waiting for each other to finish executing.
+Since they are both waiting, they never execute.

 #### Code